isomerpages/moe-chijsjc/_list-of-ccas/National Police Cadet Corps (NPCC).md

 a safe and secure Singapore through workshops and programmes such as Police Youth Ambassador.
 Cadets are also provided with opportunities to represent the unit to take part in various inter-unit competitions to bring glory to the unit.
-Activities such as local education visits and Values-in-Action (ViA) activities are also organised annually to develop our cadets holistically to be concerned citizens.
-Leadership development opportunities abound within the CCA and at HQ level to develop our cadets further.</p>
+Activities such as local education visits and outdoor activities such as Unit hike and Dragonboat orientation programme are also organised annually to develop our cadets holistically.
+Opportunities such as the VIA Sentosa Outreach in collaboration with Bukit Merah NPC as well as the Police Youth Ambassador Project in collaboration with the Seng Kang NPC, allows our cadets’ to collaborate with the community at large.</p>
 <p>The tradition to pursue excellence runs through all aspects of SJC NPCC
 training, inculcating in our cadets a strong sense of discipline, integrity, resourcefulness and confidence as we develop them into responsible individuals